- What size should I make the spine on the cover of a perfect bound book?Please use the form below:

 - What ICC Profile should I use to convert my images from RGB to CMYK?

-To convert RGB images to CMYK we recommend converting them in photoshop using the Gracol 2006 ICC Profile.
+To convert RGB images to CMYK we recommend converting them in Photoshop using Gracol 2013 ICC Profiles.

-This comes standard with most macs and does a very accurate conversion from RGB to CMYK.
+These come standard with most macs and do a very accurate conversion from RGB to CMYK.

-If you don’t have it on your computer you can download it here:
+If you don’t have them on your computer you can download them below: